adeo/lmru--tech/content/en/stack/_index.md

 * Specific of using (type of load, sensitivity of data, etc.)
 * Licensing policy

+### Technology Committee
+The committee is a community of enterprise architects, technical architects and technical leaders of development teams and IT infrastructure.
+The main goal of the committee is the selection and recommendations on the use of technologies in Leroy Merlin Russia and increasing the efficiency of use of company resources.
+Technologies are understood as programming languages, frameworks and libraries, software tools and approaches in the context of specific usage scenarios.

 ### How to start to use new technology
 * Adoption of technology for research with an understanding of the resources and timing of the process.
 To make this decision, it is required to have more than 40% positively voted participants.